 The University will collect, manage, use and disclose personal information in accordance with relevant legislation.
 The Information Protection Principles contained in the NSW Privacy and Personal Information Protection Act 1998 govern all matters related to personal information in the University.

-If you are undertaking an approved program of study that leads to registration as a health practitioner, the University is authorised and required to provide the Australian Health Practitioner Regulation Agency with certain information collected as part of your enrolment and about your enrolment status.
-The University is also required to provide the NSW Ministry of Health with certain information regarding students who will be undertaking placements in NSW Health facilities.
-This information is reported directly via the Ministry of Health’s ClinConnect Student Module and will be used to assign students to placements and to record students’ compliance with NSW Health policy and legislative requirements.
+If you are undertaking an approved program of study that leads to registration as a health practitioner, the University is required to provide the Australian Health Practitioner Regulation Agency (AHPRA) with certain information collected as part of your enrolment, and about your enrolment status.
+The University is also required to provide NSW Health with certain information regarding students who will be undertaking placements in NSW Health facilities.
+This information is reported directly via the ClinConnect Student Module and is used to assign students to placements and to record students’ compliance with NSW Health policy and legislative requirements.

 If you are a resident at one of the residential colleges affiliated with the University, a copy of your results may be supplied to your college each semester.
 Your college will request that you complete a form authorising the University to provide the results to them, which they will send to the University.

 If you are a postgraduate research student, your name and current working topic may be published in electronic or printed media highlighting research at the University.
 If you do not want these details published you should inform the dean of your faculty in writing.

 An electoral roll of students at the University is provided to recognised student organisations each year to enable the conduct of elections.
 In addition, your contact details will be provided to the student organisations you have expressed a desire to join.

 The University will confirm your graduate status (only your name, degree(s) conferred and date(s) awarded) without seeking your consent.

 The University may also use your contact details to attempt to contact or locate you or to notify the relevant authority if there are reasonable grounds to be concerned about your welfare or safety.